 For an owner, running their horse in an optional claimer when they have already progressed from allowance races could be a gamble.
 After all, what if someone claims their horse before the race?

 The reason owners go for optional claimers here may be because they are chasing more wins at a standard they know their horse is comfortable at, or they are eyeing up the prize money.
-However, some owners may believe their horse has peaked, and so is ready to sell.
+However, some owners may believe their horse has peaked, and so are open to selling.

 BEST OPTIONAL CLAIMING RACE TIPS